mirix/approaches-to-diarisation/README.md

 This procedure (work in progress) yields much better results than anything else I had tried at the time of this writing.

 Note that these are just code snippets and not an installable module or library (when going through the code also keep in mind that I am chemist, not a developer).
+Due to the NeMo dependency, this script is proving hard to test for beginners.
+I will add detailed installation instructions whenever I have the time.

 Please, feel free to fork and contribute.